ListBox — Smart UI JavaScript API

 -1

-<smart-list-box top-visible-index='20'></smart-list-box>
+<smart-list-box top-visible-index="20"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-listbox.topVisibleIndex = 2;
+el.topVisibleIndex = 2;

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let topVisibleIndex = listbox.topVisibleIndex;
+const topVisibleIndex = el.topVisibleIndex;

 When set to true, this property prevents the element from receiving keyboard focus, meaning users will not be able to select the element using the keyboard (e.g., via the Tab key) or by programmatic focus methods.